Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, Mackenzie's median income among taxpayers is $62,588, with an average of $85,827.
-This is high nationally compared to Greater Brisbane's median of $58,236 and average of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Mackenzie would be approximately $68,790 (median) and $94,332 (average) as of September 2025.
+As per AreaSearch's latest postcode level ATO data released on June 30, 2023, the suburb of Mackenzie had a median income among taxpayers of $62,588 and an average income of $85,827.
+These figures are notably high compared to national averages.
+In Greater Brisbane, the median income was $58,236 with an average of $72,799 during the same period.
+Based on Wage Price Index growth of 9.91% since June 30, 2023, estimated incomes for Mackenzie as of September 2025 would be approximately $68,790 (median) and $94,332 (average).
 According to Census 2021 income data, household, family, and personal incomes in Mackenzie rank highly nationally, between the 85th and 96th percentiles.
-Income distribution shows that 30.7% of locals (699 people) fall into the $1,500 - 2,999 category, similar to metropolitan regions where 33.3% occupy this range.
-Economic strength is evident with 50.2% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 87.8% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+Income distribution shows that 30.7% of locals (702 people) fall within the $1,500 - 2,999 category, which is similar to the metropolitan region where 33.3% occupy this range.
+Economic strength in Mackenzie is evident with 50.2% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retain 87.8% of their income, indicating strong purchasing power.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income